MistyCommunity/Documentation/src/content/docs/skills/local-skill-tutorials.md

 Save the code file with the name `HelloWorld_RecordAudio.js`.
 See the documentation on using [Misty Skill Runner](../../skills/tools/#misty-skill-runner) or the REST API to [load your skill data onto Misty and run the skill from the browser](../../skills/local-skill-architecture/#loading-amp-running-a-local-skill).

-See the complete `HelloWorld_RecordAudio.js` file here for reference.
+See the complete JavaScript code below or [download the code for this tutorial from GitHub](https://github.com/MistyCommunity/Tutorials/tree/master/Tutorial%20%7C%20Record%20Audio).

 ```JavaScript
 // Print a debug message to indicate the skill has started